jwooley/RoslynLabs/Docs/Lab3-DiagnosticWithCodeFix.md

 As a general guide, we need to use the least invasive and performance intensive option in order to keep our analyzer from needlessly hogging resources.
 In our case, we only need to evaluate our rule if the class name or its base class changes.
-As a result, we can just use the RegisterSymbolAction.
+When we were looking at the syntax tree with the syntax visualizer, we found that we can identify the class definition as a Symbol.
+As a result, we can just use the
+RegisterSymbolAction.

 Next, we need to identify the kind of symbol that we want to watch.
 If